bigrewal/code-sense/README.md

 * **Language support**: CodeSense currently supports Scala, Java, Python, and Rust.
 Support for additional languages is planned as the ingestion and analysis pipeline is extended.
 * **Tool use**: To further enhance accuracy of the answers, Grok should use file tools which will help it navigate the code base to answer the question.
+* **Context window constraints**: CodeSense relies on fitting the compressed repo-wide mental model within the LLM’s context window.
+If the compressed representation exceeds the available context, this approach will not scale further without additional hierarchical compression.
+In practice, this design works well for most real-world repositories; for example, a ~1.2M LoC codebase (~5M raw tokens) was compressed to ~600k tokens, comfortably fitting within Grok’s 2M-token context window.
 ---

 ## Run Locally